-Our revenue testing included both testing of the Company's controls as well as substantive audit procedures.

-- We ensured that revenue recognition method applied was appropriate based on the terms of the agreement with the customer; - We obtained an understanding of the processes and tested relevant controls, which impact the revenue recognition; - For time and material-based contracts: - We obtained appropriate evidence based on the circumstances to conclude whether the hours charged on projects were appropriate; - ii.
-We obtained appropriate evidence based on the circumstances to conclude whether the rate charged per man hours on projects were appropriate; and - iii.
-We verified the revenue based on the hours charged on the projects and approved per hour rate. - We considered the appropriateness of disclosures in relation to revenue recognition as detailed in note 24 and 44 to the consolidated financial statements. - For fixed price contracts: - i.
-We agreed the total project revenue estimate with customer contracts agreements including amendments as appropriate; - ii.
-We assessed the reliability of management's estimates by comparing actual results of delivered projects to previous estimates; - iii.
-We evaluated management's estimates and assumptions in recognition of the revenue; - iv.
-We verified the revenue based on the stage of completion of the projects; and - v.
-We obtained appropriate evidence based on the circumstances to conclude whether the proportion of completion of projects was appropriate.
+Key audit matter How the matter was addressed in our audit Revenue recognition Our revenue testing included both testing of the Company The Group is primarily in the business of providing technology and engineering services to third parties.
+Our revenue testing included both testing of the Company controls as well as substantive audit procedures.
+The Group is having two models for the purpose of Our procedures included: recognition of revenue from contracts for services rendered, which are time and material contracts and fixed price contracts. • We ensured that revenue recognition method applied was appropriate based on the terms of the agreement with the customer; For the year ended 31 March 2022, revenue from services amounts to ₹65,697 million (refer note 24 to the consolidated financial statements) • We obtained an understanding of the processes and tested relevant controls, which impact the revenue recognition; • For time and material-based contracts: We obtained appropriate evidence based on the circumstances to conclude whether the hours charged on projects were appropriate; We obtained appropriate evidence based on the circumstances to conclude whether the rate charged pe man hours on projects were appropriate; and iii.
+We verified the revenue based on the hours charged on the projects and approved per hour rate. • We considered the appropriateness of disclosures in relation to revenue recognition as detailed in note 24 and 44 to the consolidated financial statements. • For fixed price contracts: We agreed the total project revenue estimate with customer contracts agreements including amendments as appropriate; We assessed the reliability of management's estimates be comparing actual results of delivered projects to previou estimates; iii.
+We evaluated management's estimates and assumption in recognition of the revenue; iv.
+We verified the revenue based on the stage of completion of the projects; and We obtained appropriate evidence based on the circumstances to conclude whether the proportion of completion of projects was appropriate.
 Based on the procedures performed we consider the amount of revenue recognised to be fairly stated in the consolidated financial statements.